-- 2026 EE Plan savings goals will be set consistent with greenhouse gas emissions reductions identified as necessary (or net-beneficial) to achieve from energy efficiency in order to meet the Act on Climate mandates. - The Company will continue to engage with the Executive Climate Change Coordinating Council (EC4) and their consultants developing the State's 2025 Climate Action Strategy4 to ensure that the EC4 provides sufficient detail on what share of GHG emissions reductions should come from energy efficiency programs in order for the State to meet its net-zero emissions by 2050 mandate. - Adjust 2026 Plan goals and program implementation strategies to align with updates that are tied to meeting the Act on Climate mandates.
+- 2026 EE Plan savings goals will be set consistently with greenhouse gas emissions reductions identified as necessary (or net-beneficial) to achieve from energy efficiency in order to meet the Act on Climate mandates to ensure EE programs contribute an appropriate share of carbon emissions reductions. - The Company will continue to engage with the Executive Climate Change Coordinating Council (EC4) and their consultants developing the State's 2025 Climate Action Strategy4 to ensure that the EC4it provides sufficient detail on what share of GHG emissions reductions should come from energy efficiency programs in order for the State to meet its net-zero emissions by 2050 mandate. - Adjust 2026 Plan goals and program implementation strategies to align with legislative updates that are tied to meeting the Act on Climate mandates.
 This includes incorporating relevant findings from the 2025 Climate Action Strategy into plan goals and/or program implementation strategies as they are developed5.
-It also includes, in the event that such legislation is passed, benchmarking and reducing emissions in the built environment. - The Company will reduce investment in fossil fuel heating equipment and increase investment in weatherization. - The Company will design incentives and programs to encourage electric options over gas, to ensure the Act on Climate net-zero target is met on or before 2050. - The Company will design and implement efforts at scales that attract contractors to EE programs and serve entire neighborhoods simultaneously to mitigate additional natural gas infrastructure development. - The Company will set specific goals for replacing electric resistance space heating and hot water equipment with heat pump technologies. - Goals set in the 2026 EE Plan should meet or exceed goals associated with the Company's Electric Resistance Heating to Air Source Heat Pumps: Implementation Plan for the Income Eligible Sector Plan developed as required by the PUC. - The Plan should prioritize replacing electric resistance heating in low- and moderateincome households to reduce their energy burdens.
+It also includes, statewide climate mandates in the event that such legislation is updates are passed, benchmarking and reducing emissions in the built environment.
+This includes, but may not be limited to, the EC4's 2025 Climate Action Strategy. - The Company will reduce investment in fossil fuel heating equipment and increase investment in weatherization. - The Company will design incentives and programs to encourage electric options over gas, to ensure the Act on Climate net-zero target is met on or before 2050. - The Company will design and implement efforts at scales that attract contractors to EE programs and serve entire neighborhoods simultaneously to mitigate additional natural gas infrastructure development. - The Company will set specific goals for replacing electric resistance space heating and hot water equipment with heat pump technologies. - Goals set in the 2026 EE Plan should meet or exceed goals associated with the Company's Electric Resistance Heating to Air Source Heat Pumps: Implementation Plan for the Income Eligible Sector Plan developed as required by the PUC. - The Plan should prioritize replacing electric resistance heating in low- and moderateincome households to reduce their energy burdens.
 The Company should also target the displacement of electric resistance heating in small businesses.
 Annual targets for replacements should be included and be reported on a quarterly basis. - The Company should market heat pumps to customers considering electric baseboard heating for additions and small renovations. - The Company will design and implement programs that take into full consideration the insights and outcomes from the Future of Gas Docket at the PUC6, including the following: